 Barcelona's Lionel Messi is the top scorer in El Clasico.
-Some of the best football players in history feature in the top 10 list including Cristiano Ronaldo, Alfredo Di Stéfano, Ferenc Puskás, Raúl, David Beckham, Ronaldinho and Kaka.
+Some of the best football players in history feature in the top 10 list including Cristiano Ronaldo, Alfredo Di Stéfano, Ferenc Puskás, Raúl, Luis Suarez and Karim Benzema.

 Copa del Rey

 Let's take a look at ten players who have had the greatest success in scoring goals scored in El Clásico history:

 10. Karim Benzema: Real Madrid - 10 El Clasico Goals

 Karim Benzema moved to Real Madrid from Olympique Lyon for a trasfer fee of €35m in July 2009.
 He has helped th club win three La Liga titles, four UEFA Champions League titles, two Copa del Rey titles and three Spanish Super Cups.

 The French striker has scored 10 goals against Barcelona in 39 appearances.

 9. Luis Suarez: Barcelona - 11 El Clasico Goals